bpmconcept/ping-this/README.md

 :------------------------------ | :---------------------------------------------------------------------------------------
-ImapServerPing                  | Connects to a IMAP server and checks the welcome response SmtpServerPing                  | Connects to a SMTP server and checks the welcome response
+ImapServerPing                  | Connects to a IMAP server and checks the welcome response SmtpServerPing                  | Connects to a SMTP server and checks the welcome response MilterPing                      | Simulates an SMTP conversation with a Milter server and validates its actions

-### Other services
+### Services

 Name                            | Description
 :------------------------------ | :---------------------------------------------------------------------------------------
-LdapSearchPing                  | Executes a query on a LDAP server and checks the response MilterPing                      | Simulates an SMTP conversation with a Milter server and validates its actions WhoisDomainExpirationPing       | Queries WHOIS to ensure a domain expiration date stays beyond a threshold
+DatabasePing                    | Establishes a connection to a database using PDO DatabaseQueryPing               | Executes a SQL query on a database using PDO LdapSearchPing                  | Executes a query on a LDAP server and checks the response

 ### Built-in Alarms